lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 ular piece of information to be propagated through the pipeline.
 An *execution model* is a set of requests defined by a specific executive.
-Refer to **Figure4--18** in the following description of the execution process.
+Refer to **Figure 4-18** in the following description of the execution process.

 Requests are generated by the executive object of a filter that has